katialiashevska/art-verse/README.md

 ## Tech stack

-This full-stack application that was built using the MERN stack (MongoDB, Express.js, React.js and Node.js).
+This full-stack application was built using the MERN stack (MongoDB, Express.js, React.js & Node.js).
+It is integrated with a [public external API](https://api.artic.edu/docs/) kindly provided by The Art Institute of Chicago.
 This is the front-end of the app which was created with React.js.
-The back-end of the app is accesible via the art-verse-server repo on my account.
+The back-end of the app is accesible via the _art-verse-server_ repo.
-It is integrated with a [public external API](https://api.artic.edu/docs/) kindly provided by The Art Institute of Chicago.

 ## Features